County board president says Kaiser knew about problems with engineering work - Mississippi's Best Community Newspaper

 “I feel like we did nothing wrong for voting for this because Hayden Kaiser knew this was coming,” Hutchins said.
 “This didn’t happen in this board era or the last board era.
 This happened in the Darryl Grennell era (meaning former supervisor Darryl Grennell).

 “We called Hayden in not one time, but a few times.
 And (former county administrator) Joe Murray, (county road manager) Robbie Dollar and (county attorney) Scott Slover can vouch for this.
-We had the county administrator going out doing engineering work,” she said.
+We had the county road manager and county attorney going out doing engineering work,” she said.
 “Yes, Hayden was talked to about it.
 We have had to get extensions on projects, change orders, and all of that is costing us money.

 “They were put on a month-to-month basis because of that almost three years ago.
 We were giving them a chance to get it right.
 We have called them in every year about this.
 When we learned that Mr. Jim Marlow (a JKS employee who served as the county’s engineer) was going to retire on Dec.
 31, 2020, we had no choice (but to make a change),” she said.
 “We have a road manager begging for help.
 We could not continue to hire a firm who was not going to have anyone to do the work.”